Bronze Criteria

 Dog moves along the ground 5m on their belly.
 They should not stand up.

-Back Up Onto an Object
+Back Up Onto a Square Platform

 Basket Retrieve